rust-lang/rfcs/text/0000-optional-authors-field.md

 # Summary
 [summary]: #summary

-This RFC proposes to deprecate the `package.authors` field of `Cargo.toml`.
+This RFC proposes to make the `package.authors` field of `Cargo.toml` optional.
-This also implies preventing Cargo from auto-filling it, allowing crates to be published to crates.io without the field being present, and avoiding displaying its contents on the crates.io and docs.rs UI.
+This RFC also proposes preventing Cargo from auto-filling it, allowing crates to be published to crates.io without the field being present, and avoiding displaying its contents on the crates.io and docs.rs UI.

 # Motivation
 [motivation]: #motivation